Nonthermal melting and density wave instability coupled to the lattice in La$_4$Ni$_3$O$_{10}$: Abstract

 \section{Abstract}

 The recent discovery of high-temperature superconductivity in pressurized nickelates has renewed interest in the broken-symmetry states of their ambient-pressure parent phases, where a density-wave (DW) order emerges and competes with superconductivity, but its microscopic origin remains unresolved.
-Using ultrafast optical spectroscopy, we track quasiparticle relaxation dynamics across the DW transition at $T_{\rm DW} \approx$ 136 K in trilayer nickelate {\LNO} single crystals, revealing the opening of an energy gap of $\sim$ 52 meV.
-Multiple coherent phonons, including $A_g$ modes near 3.88, 5.28, and 2.09 THz, display pronounced mode-selective anomalies across the transition, demonstrating that the DW is coupled with lattice degree of freedom stabilized through electron-phonon coupling.
+Using ultrafast optical spectroscopy, we track quasiparticle relaxation dynamics across the DW transition at $T_{\rm DW} \approx$ 136 K in trilayer nickelate {\LNO} single crystals, revealing the opening of an energy gap of $\sim$52 meV.
+Multiple coherent phonons, including $A_g$ modes near 3.88, 5.28, and 2.09 THz, display pronounced mode-selective anomalies across the transition, indicating that the DW is strongly coupled to lattice degrees of freedom and suggesting an important role of electron-phonon coupling.
 At higher excitation densities, the DW is nonthermally suppressed, producing a temperature-fluence phase diagram that parallels pressure-tuned behavior.
-These results establish the DW in {\LNO} as a lattice-entangled instability involving multiple phonon modes, and highlight ultrafast optical excitation as a powerful tool to manipulate competing orders in nickelates.
+These results establish the DW in {\LNO} as a lattice-entangled instability involving multiple phonon modes, and highlight ultrafast optical excitation as a nonequilibrium tuning parameter for suppressing density-wave order in nickelates.

-The interplay between superconductivity (SC) and density-wave (DW) order is a defining yet unresolved theme in correlated electron systems.
+The interplay between superconductivity (SC) and density wave (DW) order is a defining yet unresolved theme in correlated electron systems.
 In the Ruddlesden-Popper nickelates La$_{n+1}$Ni$_n$O$_{3n+1}$, superconductivity emerges when a native DW order is suppressed under hydrostatic pressure, suggesting that the DW quantum critical point plays a central role in their phase diagram \cite{HSun2023, YZhu2024, JHou2023CPL, YNZhang2024, NNWang2024, QLi2024, MZhang2025PRX, JLi2024}.
 This competition mirrors the cuprates and iron pnictides, where charge and spin orders are closely entwined with superconductivity \cite{BKeimer2015, PCDai2015}.
-Notably, tetragonal {\LNO} fails to superconduct even under pressures up to 160 GPa in the absence of a DW instability \cite{MShi2025}, underscoring the intimate link between superconductivity and density-wave physics.
+Notably, tetragonal {\LNO} fails to superconduct even under pressures up to 160 GPa in the absence of a DW instability \cite{MShi2025}, underscoring the intimate link between superconductivity and density wave physics.